 Professional organizations often prove essential to computer science graduates, providing a way for individuals to discuss the state of the industry, network, and find employment.
 Professional organizations can also provide immense value to students.
 The list below contains a few organizations open to computer science professionals in Washington.

 - Washington Technology Industry Association: As a cooperative technology organization, WTIA partners with leaders in government and education.
 Members can access a community incubator; a human resources benefits suite; and assistance programs that help veterans, women, and minorities gain job training in technology fields.
 Additional benefits include discounts on products and services and exclusive event access.

 - Association for Computer Professionals in Education - Northwest: This nonprofit dedicates itself to advancing professional development and collaboration in the field of K-12 educational technology.
 ACPE provides support for administrative, instructional, and information technologies, promoting development of leadership capacities.
 Exclusive member benefits include scholarship opportunities, regional study groups, an email listserv, and sponsorships for businesses serving educational agencies.

 - Data Management Association - Puget Sound: As a vendor-neutral nonprofit, DAMA serves business and technical professionals through development and promotion of data resource management.
 DAMA offers professional knowledge exchange programs in several areas, including data security management, requirements gathering, and data science.
 Member benefits include conference discounts, community forums, job boards, and volunteer opportunities.

 What Schools Offer a Computer Science Degree in Washington?

-Differentiating between the many computer science programs in Washington can feel daunting, but consulting the following list, which includes all of the online computer science programs in Washington, should help make your search easier.
+Differentiating between the many computer science programs in Washington can feel daunting.
+However, consulting the following list, which includes all of the best online computer science programs in Washington, may help make your search easier.
 All of the programs mentioned below hold accreditation.

 schools that match your search